Introduction

 Welcome to the KVdb API!
 You can use our simple REST API to store arbitrary key-value pairs, which can contain any type of data, such as text, numbers, counters, and binary data.
 Depending on the data type, the API offers additional features to make collecting and accessing data easier.

-While all the examples are currently given in Shell script (using curl on the command line), more formats will be added soon.
+While all the examples are given in Shell script (using curl on the command line), it's possible to request JSON and URL-encoded output.

 Authentication